Shoyabk1707/javascriptmas-2024/README.md

-# javascriptmas-2024
+# Javascriptmas 2024 🎄
-Javascriptmas is a festive coding event created by Scrimba, running from December 1st to December 24th.
+Javascriptmas is a festive coding event created by [Scrimba](https://scrimba.com/home), running from December 1st to December 24th.
 Every day, a new "door" unlocks, revealing an exciting JavaScript challenge to solve.